 If you are hoping to get a shapely rear, there is a chance that you may be wondering if running will help you achieve that goal.
 In order to determine if running will give you a bubble butt, we need to find out what happens to our glute muscles when we run.
 Then, we will answer the following question: “Does running make your butt bigger?”
 After that, we will proceed with a few ideas on how to make your butt bigger while incorporating running into your routine.

 Will running give you a bubble butt?

 First, running is a great exercise because it allows you to use nearly every muscle in your legs.
-Therefore, when you run, you use your glutes, hamstrings, quadriceps, calves, core and a large number of smaller muscles.
+Therefore, when you run, you use your glutes, hamstrings, quadriceps, calves, core, and a large number of smaller muscles.
 If you want to know, “does running make your butt bigger?”, you will need to understand the impact that running has on your glute muscles.
-This is because the glute muscles are what makes up your butt.
+This is because the glute muscles are what make up your butt.

 Since you use your glutes for running, you would think that running for sure will give you a bubble butt.
 However, that’s not always the case.

 Whether running makes your butt bigger or smaller will depend on the kind of running you do, as well as what other exercises you do along with running.